 The cover art for Midwife in the Tire Swing (a novel, look for it as an eBook download) is “Strange Revenge,” again by Vlad Eftenie and used with the artist’s permission.

-The period photographs of a foggy, noir New York used as headers are mostly from the New York City Municipal archives, WPA Federal Writers' Project collections.
+The period photographs of noir New York used as headers are mostly from the New York City Municipal archives, WPA Federal Writers' Project collections.

 The quote, “Somewhere, something incredible is waiting to be known,” is the handiwork of Carl Sagan, astronomer (1934-1996).
 Dr. Sagan is reported to have said: “They laughed at Einstein.
 They laughed at the Wright Brothers.
 But they also laughed at Bozo the Clown.”

 Much-deferred thanks to Natasha M. Speer, Ph.D. of the University of Maine at Orono for tutoring the author in the intricacies of the Fourier Transforms as they might apply to the lofting of Saturn-like rings of effluent as demonstrated in the story The Beewolf.